 Why Do Couples Renew Their Vows?

 Vow renewals are held for any number of reasons.
-Perhaps the couple was only able to have a small wedding or elopement and now wish to have more guests present.
+Perhaps the couple was only able to have a small wedding or elopement and now wishes to have more guests present.
 Maybe they've overcome an illness, infidelity, or other situation in their marriage and want to re-commit to each other.
-Other couples may be so crazy in love after the first year of marriage that they simply want to say “I do” all over again.
+Other couples may be so crazy in love that they simply want to say “I do” all over again.
 For romantics, planning a surprise vow renewal for your partner can be a way to re-ignite the flame of passion.
 It may also be a way of saying goodbye.
 One particularly moving vow renewal was held in hospice for a couple, complete with flowers and cake.
 Two days later, after promising to see her husband in heaven, the wife passed peacefully.

 Does a Vow Renewal Require a License?